What is your most memorable wedding?

 What is the No. 1 photo that you think every couple should take?

 The no.1 photo is ideally a wonderful & romantic image of themselves of course :)

 What is the most original photo you’ve been asked to take at a wedding?

 A photo of a couple having leaves and twigs thrown over them - haha!
 Not sure why, but I took it anyway :)

 What do you recommend for a rainy day wedding?

-The weather is what it is and good old UK weather always leaves us guessing - An umbrella is normally the goto recommendation - Can creater some lovely rain shots too :)
+The weather is what it is and good old UK weather always leaves us guessing - An umbrella is normally the goto recommendation and wedding photography doesn't stop even when it rains!